zama-ai/concrete-ml/docs/onnx_pipeline.md

 1. The models are trained with sklearn or torch
 1. All models have a torch implementation for inference.
 This implementation is provided either by third-party tool such as [hummingbird](hummingbird_usage.md), or is implemented in our library
 1. The torch model is exported to ONNX.
-For more information on the use of ONNX in **Concrete-ML** see [here](onnx.md#steps-of-the-conversion-and-compilation-of-a-torch-model-to-numpy-via-onnx)
+For more information on the use of ONNX in **Concrete-ML** see [here](onnx_pipeline.md#steps-of-the-conversion-and-compilation-of-a-torch-model-to-numpy-via-onnx)
 1. Our ONNX parser checks that all the operations in the ONNX graph are supported and assigns reference numpy operations to them.
 This step produces a `NumpyModule`
 1. Quantization is performed on the [`NumpyModule`](_apidoc/concrete.ml.torch.html#concrete.ml.torch.numpy_module.NumpyModule), producing a  [`QuantizedModule`](_apidoc/concrete.ml.quantization.html#concrete.ml.quantization.quantized_module.QuantizedModule) .
 Two steps are performed: calibration and assignment of equivalent [`QuantizedOp`](_apidoc/concrete.ml.quantization.html#concrete.ml.quantization.base_quantized_op.QuantizedOp)  objects to each ONNX operation.
 The `QuantizedModule` class is the quantized counterpart of the `NumpyModule`.
 1. Once the `QuantizedModule` is built, we use **Concrete-Numpy** to trace the `._forward()` function of the `QuantizedModule`

 Moreover, by passing a user provided `nn.Module` to step 2 of the above process, **Concrete-ML** supports custom user models.
-See the associated [custom model documentation](custom_models.md) for instructions about working with such models.
+See the associated [FHE-friendly model documentation](fhe_friendly_models.md) for instructions about working with such models.

 ![Torch compilation flow with ONNX](./_static/compilation-pipeline/torch_to_numpy_with_onnx.svg)